Transport planners look at ways to improve and manage transport systems at a local, regional, national or international level

 Income figures are intended as a guide only.

-Although you'll generally work 9am to 5pm, Monday to Friday, you may need to have some flexibility, for example when conducting surveys during peak-period travel conditions.
-Regular evening work may be required when attending council or residents' group meetings.
+Although you'll generally work 9am to 5pm, Monday to Friday, you may need to work outside these core hours, for example when conducting surveys during peak-period travel conditions or attending evening council or residents' group meetings.
 Public consultation exhibitions of new projects can also involve occasional evening and weekend work.

 What to expect

-- Although largely office based, you'll also be expected to visit sites and attend meetings.
+- Although the work is largely office based, you'll also be expected to visit sites and attend meetings.

-- Jobs in both the private and public sectors are available nationwide, but the larger consultancy offices tend to be located in, or near to, major cities.
+- Jobs in both the private and public sectors are available throughout the UK, but the larger consultancy offices tend to be located in, or near to, major cities.

 - Work is usually carried out in small teams but may also involve liaising with colleagues from a range of disciplines, such as town planning, architecture and landscape architecture.